AgostinoFerrara/IPSO-WIN/README.md

 extension) to open the enclosed DATI.IPS example file.

 xxxxx.IPS files use a comma separated values format with an
 information header.
-Look at DATI.IPS to built similar files
+Look at DATI.IPS (to built similar files through
-through any text editor or read the enclosed file 'How to
+any text editor) or to excel.IPS file.
+Read also the enclosed file
-import data from excel'.
+'How to import data from excel'.

 Printer outputs are not anymore working.